 The Broom Stick Method

 This technique is probably my least favorite method since it can be messy, and you may never want to use the broom again.
 You don’t need a broomstick, but you want something rigid that won’t break.
 With the toilet valve open, stick a long rigid pole down into the tank and push things around.
+Once you think you have dislodged the clog, the next step is to check to see if it’s draining.
+It’s helpful to have someone outside by the drain valves and communicate with you once the waste starts flowing.

 This technique will only work if you have a straight opening into your RV toilet holding tank.
 If the clog is within reach of the stick, you should be able to break it up and solve your problem.
+This won’t be effective if you suspect the clog is by the drain valve.
+Your best bet would be to try one of the other methods.
+Also, don’t forget the rubber gloves!

 A wand is an inexpensive piece of equipment for your RV toolbox.
 A few manufacturers make a wand, but my favorite is the Camco brand.
 Camco offers both a rigid and flexible model.
-They also sell an accessory, the flush valve prop, which holds your toilet valve open and prevents spray water from coming back up the toilet.
+They also sell an accessory, the flush valve pro, which holds your toilet valve open and prevents spray water from coming back up the toilet.

 Black Tank Flush